Staffwerke/vm-babysitter/README.md

 LOCAL_BACKUP_CHAINS_TO_KEEP=1
 RSYNC_BACKUP_CHAINS_TO_KEEP=2
 ```
 By default, it will perform one backup per day, allowing 30 checkpoints before to rotate.
-Which means that rotation will occur roughly each 30 days.
+Which means that rotation will occur each 30 days, starting from backup chain's creation day.

-The locally archived backup chain will remain for roughly another 30 days more, being deleted when the current one becomes rotated.
+The locally archived backup chain will remain for another 30 days more, being deleted when the current one becomes rotated.

-If a local mirror is set, the copy of the archived backup chain won't be deleted, but kept during roughly 60 days, before to be deleted.
+If a local mirror is set, the copy of the archived backup chain won't be deleted, but kept during 60 days counting from its archiving day before to be deleted.

+Summarizing, with default settings, a backup chain will remain 60 days on local backup pool, and 90 days on mirror (when set) counting from the day of its creation.

 You can use this example to extrapolate, and set rotation and retention policies according with your actual needs.

 ### Forcing Backup Rotation on Domains that remain Shut Down:
 There will be cases when a domain is kept shut off most of the time, being just used ocassionally.

-Although this domain will be backed up as any other, the number of checkpoints made by virtnbdbackup won't grow if the server has been down between 2 backup schedules, therefore backup rotation (hence retention policy) won't be triggered during long periods.
+Although this domain will be backed up as any other, the number of checkpoints made by virtnbdbackup won't grow if the server has been down between 2 backup schedules, therefore backup rotation (hence retention policy) won't be triggered as in the past example.

-To force backup rotation on servers as in this example, set env var `VIRTNBDBACKUP_ARGS=--start-server`, forcing the domain to get started (actually, it will start in paused mode, no even boot is performed) and virtnbdbackup will create a new checkpoint.
+To force backup rotation on domains as in this example, set env var `VIRTNBDBACKUP_ARGS="--start-server"`, indicating virtnbdbackup to start the domain if it's shut off (actually, it will start it in paused mode, so no boot is even performed) and thus it will create a new checkpoint and backup rotation will occur just as expected.

-### Saving Historical/Important Backup Chain Permanently within Backups Path(s):*
+### Saving Important Backup Chains Permanently within Backups Paths:
-As alternative to move them outside of the path(s) set in `LOCAL_BACKUP_PATH` and/or `RSYNC_BACKUP_PATH`, you can append some custom tag before or after the current folder name.
+As alternative to move them off the paths set in `LOCAL_BACKUP_PATH` and/or `RSYNC_BACKUP_PATH`, you can append some custom tag before or after the current folder name.
 VM-Babysitter processes only EXACT matches of the syntax `<sensitive-case-domain-name>+<yyyy-mm-dd.hh:mm:ss.ssssssssss>` and therefore other naming structure is ignored for retention policy apply.

 ## Restoring from Backups:

-Eventually, any user will be in need to restore a domain from its backups, or even will need to restore a previously deleted domain, which backups still exist.
+Eventually, any user will be in need to restore a domain from its backups, or even to restore a previously deleted domain, which backups still exists somewhere.
 The simplest way to perform this task it's via a built-in script called [vm-restore](scripts/vm-restore).

 Assuming the container is up and running, open a shell invoke the script with the following command: